 - 3 tablespoons half-and-half cream

 - 1/8 teaspoon salt

 - 2 tablespoons shredded Romano cheese

 - Cook pasta according to package directions.
-Meanwhile, in a large skillet, cook sausage over medium heat until no longer pink, breaking into crumbles.
-Remove with a slotted spoon; drain on paper towels.
-Discard drippings, reserving 1 teaspoon.
+Meanwhile, in a large skillet, cook sausage over medium heat until no longer pink.
+Using a slotted spoon, remove to paper towels; drain, reserving 1 teaspoon drippings.

-- Cook and stir onion and garlic in oil and reserved drippings over medium-high heat until tender.
+- In same skillet, saute onion and garlic in oil and reserved drippings until tender.
 Add wine and bay leaf.
 Bring to a boil; cook until liquid is reduced by half.
-Stir in the broth, pumpkin, 1-1/2 teaspoons sage and remaining seasonings; cook 1 minute longer.
-Add the cream and sausage; heat through.
-Remove bay leaf.
+Stir in the broth, pumpkin, 1-1/2 teaspoons sage, cinnamon and nutmeg; cook 1 minute longer.

-- Drain pasta; transfer to a large bowl.
+- Add the sausage, cream, salt and pepper; heat through.
+Drain pasta; place in a serving bowl.
 Add sausage mixture; toss to coat.
 Sprinkle with cheese and remaining sage.
 Yield: 2 servings.